The Miracle Box is your ally to achieve an easier pregnancy, a shorter labour and a quicker return to your pre-pregnancy body - or better!

 - The 65cm ball is suitable for women 5’6” and above

-In addition, exercise can help relieve stress and build the stamina needed for labour and delivery.
-It's also worth mentioning that exercise can be very helpful in coping with the postpartum period.
-Exercise can help new mothers keep the "baby blues" at bay, cope with postnatal depression, regain their energy and lose the weight they gained during pregnancy.
+In addition, exercise can help relieve stress and build the stamina needed for labour and delivery as well as coping with the postpartum period.
+Exercise can help new mothers keep the 'baby blues' at bay, cope with postnatal depression, regain their energy and lose the weight they gained during pregnancy.

 1) Incredibly effective for helping your baby settle into an 'optimal foetal position' - the best position for birth!
 Especially in the last weeks of pregnancy, you can effect the way your baby lies.
 Sitting on the ball at a desk or table, with your legs comfortably apart, raises your hips higher than your knees and also encourages you to lean slightly forward from your hips.
 In the latter stages of your pregnancy it will help to enable the babies back to roll into the curve of your belly and encourage the head to 'engage'